-Austin and other communities within Upper Brushy Creek Water Control and Improvement District are updating the floodplain maps for Upper Brusy Creek, including portions of Lake, Rattan and South Brushy Creeks.
+Austin and other communities within Upper Brushy Creek Water Control and Improvement District have updated the floodplain maps for Upper Brusy Creek, including portions of Lake, Rattan and South Brushy Creeks.

-Click on the map above to view the proposed updates to the floodplain maps.
+Click on the map above to view the changes to the floodplain maps.
 To download a pdf or data from the study, go to this FEMA Map Service Center web site and select Texas and Williamson County from the drop-down menus.

 Use of Floodplain Maps